stakita/video_compositor/README.md

   - Most of the video transformations are done with ffmpeg
   - Insanely complicated and insanely powerful
 - [**jq**](https://stedolan.github.io/jq/)
-  - Getting output from ffmpeg can be challenging, but it support json output, so jq is our friend
+  - Getting output from ffmpeg can be challenging, but it supports json output, so jq is our friend
 - python3
   - For lots of little things in the build pipeline